Azure-Samples/iot-edge-watchdog/README.md

 | `README.md`       | This README file |
 | `SECURITY.md`     | Instructions for filing security issues directly with Microsoft |

 The **Edge Watchdog** provides a solution for monitoring and responding to network partitions in IoT systems that leverage an Azure IoT Edge gateway.
 This project has 3 primary components:

-- **Edge/SimulatedDevice/Module**: Deploy this module on an Azure IoT Edge device and it will send messages to the corresponding
-IoT Hub and listen for a ACK.
+- **Edge/SimulatedDevice/Module**: Deploy this module on an Azure IoT Edge device and it will send messages to the corresponding IoT Hub and listen for a ACK.
 If the IoT Hub fails to respond in a user-defined window, the module will enter a state where it consideres itself disconnected.
 The next time the module sends a message and receives a response in time, the device will move back into online mode.
-This functionality can be leveraged to have the edge application(s) dynamicall adapt to offline operation.
+This functionality can be leveraged to have the edge application(s) dynamically adapt to offline operation.
 This component includes an example Azure DevOps `build.yaml` file that can be leveraged for build and release pipelines.

 - **Cloud/IoTHubListener**: This is an Event Hub triggered Azure Function, where the source Event Hub corresponds to an Event Hub compatible endpoint for an IoT Hub.
 Deploy this function to Azure and it will pick up the messages from the Azure IoT Edge Module as they enter the IoT Hub, log them, process them, and respond (ACK) to the device.
 This component includes an example Azure DevOps `build.yaml` file that can be leveraged for build and release pipelines.

 - **SharedCode/Heartbeat/Message**: Shared object model (protobuf) between cloud and edge, to ease serialization across applications.
 This project can be modified to produce a Nuget package that can be consumed as a package reference, rather than as a linked/dependent project.

 ## Quickstart

 1. Language SDK

 - [.NET Core SDK (3.1 or above)](https://www.microsoft.com/net/download)
-- [Node.js (8.5 or above)](https://nodejs.org) - required for local development of the Azure Functions Core Tools.
+- [Node.js (8.5 or above)](https://nodejs.org) - required for local development of the Azure
+Functions Core Tools.

 2. Docker

 [Docker Community Edition](https://docs.docker.com/install/) - required for Azure IoT Edge module development, deployment and debugging.
 Docker CE is free, but may require registration with Docker account to download.
 Docker on Windows requires Hyper-V support.
 Please make sure your Windows version supports Hyper-V.  For Windows 10, Hyper-V is available with the Pro or Enterprise versions.

 3. Azure Resources